codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Adding-a-navigation-menu-c847.md

 |||

-Let's continue analysing the page in the left hand panes.
+Let's continue analyzing the page in the left hand panes.